JHONGOPI/CODETECH-INTERNSHIP-IOT-Task1/README.md

 **Mentor**: Mohammed Muzammil Ahmed.

 ## Overview of the Project
-**Project** Weather Montioring Station using ESP32 with DHT11 Sensor and Thingspeak"
+**Project : Weather Montioring Station using ESP32 with DHT11 Sensor and Thingspeak**
 ### Objective
 The primary objective of the program is to periodically read temperature and humidity data from a DHT11 sensor, calculate the heat index, and transmit these values to a ThingSpeak channel for monitoring and analysis.